OlegSheliakin/state-binder/README.md

 # How to use?

-1. Create you State class for your view:
+1. Create State class for View:

 ~~~ kotlin
 data class MainState(